solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 rollback of user transactions after they have been confirmed, which is not acceptable.

-We aim to automate the finding of oc slot and snapshot generation, so that we can lower the possibility of human mistakes in the cluster restart process.
+We aim to automate the finding of the highest optimistically confirmed slot and snapshot generation, so that we can lower the possibility of human mistakes in the cluster restart process.

 ## Alternatives Considered